gleissen/1b-monads-dpll-smt/README.md

 In the second part of the assignment, you'll start implementing the concepts we discussed in the first few lectures.
 You'll start by implementing a naive conversion into CNF.
-Next, you'll implement Tseitin's transformation, and use it to write a DPLL solver that implements the two optimizations we discussed in
-class: Boolean constraint propagation (BCP) and pure literal elimination (PLP).
+As the naive implementation introduces an exponential blow-up, you'll next implement Tseitin's transformation which avoids this issue, and you'll then use it to write a DPLL solver that implements the two optimizations we discussed in class: Boolean constraint propagation (BCP) and pure literal elimination (PLP).
 Finally, you'll use the DPLL solver to implement a simple SMT solver for the theory of linear rational arithmetic (LRA).

 As before, you'll be asked to complete function stubs in the files.
 This time though, we will give you a skeleton that strings your stubs together.
 In the